 Video is going nuts on social media these days, particularly Facebook.
-So to assist you in creating more video for sharing on social media, I have compiled a list of my favourite simple to use video creation tools.
+So to assist you in creating more video for sharing on social media (as well as with your clients and within your team), I have compiled a list of my favourite simple to use video creation tools that will make you look like a professional.

 Here they are (in no particular order)…